haybgq/cis385/source/report-7/report7.rst

   :end-line: 117

-**Note**: Step 3 can be ignored if you have been following along, since we would have installed all pertinent drivers in :ref:`Browser Drivers <report 3-Browser Drivers>`.
+**Note**: Step 3 can be ignored if you have been following along, since we would have installed all pertinent drivers in :ref:`Browser Drivers <report-3>`.

 Launching SIDE Runner
 ^^^^^^^^^^^^^^^^^^^^^